Some links in this post may be affiliate links

 Cold drafts: Keep the plant away from cold drafts emanating from windy doors, drafty windows, AC units among others.

-Dry air: Set the pot on wet pebble tray or use a humidifier to raise humidity.
+Dry air: Set the pot on wet pebble tray or use a cool mist humidifier to raise humidity.
 You may grow the plant in a well-lit bathroom and other humid places in the home.

 Salts buildup: Flush out the salts from the soil every 1-2 months by running a stream of water through the soil until it comes out through the drainage holes.

-Trailing Jade Plant is prone to scale insects, whiteflies, mealybugs and spider mites.
+Trailing Jade Plant is prone to scale insects, whiteflies, mealybugs and spider mites which are prevalent in dry conditions.

 Trailing Jade Peperomia is prone to the following two diseases: